aspose-html-cloud/aspose-html-cloud-dotnet/README.md

   Method | Parameters | Description
  ------------ | ------------- | -------------
-FromLocalFile(string inputPath) | inputPath - path to local file. | Source is a file in the local file system.
+FromLocalFile(string inputPath) | inputPath - path to a local file | A source is a file in a local file system.
-FromStorageFile(string inputPath) | inputPath - path to the file in the cloud storage. | Source is a file in the cloud (user storage).
+FromStorageFile(string inputPath) | inputPath - path to the file in the cloud storage | A source is a file in the cloud (user storage).
-FromLocalDirectory(string inputDir, string startPoint, params string[] files) | inputDir - path to the local directory<br> startPoint - name of the file for conversion<br> files - other files in the directory for conversion (optional) | Convert file ore files in local directory with linked resources (css, image, etc.,) in this directory.
+FromLocalDirectory(string inputDir, string startPoint, params string[] files) | inputDir - path to the local directory<br> startPoint - name of the file for conversion<br> files - other files in the directory for conversion (optional) | Converts a file or files in a local directory with linked resources (css, image, etc.) in this directory.
-FromLocalArchive(string inputPath, string startPoint, params string[] files) | inputPath - path to zip archive<br> startPoint - file in the archive for conversion<br> files - other files in the archive for conversion (optional) | Source with linked resources is a zip archive, located in local file system.
+FromLocalArchive(string inputPath, string startPoint, params string[] files) | inputPath - path to a zip archive<br> startPoint - file in the archive for conversion<br> files - other files in the archive for conversion (optional) | A source with linked resources is a zip archive, located in a local file system.
-FromStorageDirectory(string inputDir, string startPoint, params string[] files) | inputDir - path to the directory in the storage<br> startPoint - name of the file for conversion<br> files - other files in the directory for conversion (optional) | Convert file or files in directory with linked resources (css, image, etc.,) in this directory.
+FromStorageDirectory(string inputDir, string startPoint, params string[] files) | inputDir - path to the directory in the storage<br> startPoint - name of the file for conversion<br> files - other files in the directory for conversion (optional) | Converts a file or files in a directory with linked resources (css, image, etc.) in this directory.
-FromStorageArchive(string inputPath, string startPoint, params string[] files) | inputPath - path to zip archive in the storage<br> startPoint - file in the archive for conversion<br> files - other files in the archive for conversion (optional) | Source with linked resources is a zip archive, located in the storage.
+FromStorageArchive(string inputPath, string startPoint, params string[] files) | inputPath - path to zip archive in the storage<br> startPoint - file in the archive for conversion<br> files - other files in the archive for conversion (optional) | A source with linked resources is a zip archive, located in the storage.
-FromUrl(string urlAddress) | urlAddress - web site for conversion | Source get from URL.
+FromUrl(string urlAddress) | urlAddress - web site for conversion | A source gets from a URL.

 ### To(ConversionOptions)